chrisribe/ti-firebase/iphone/Resources/README.md

 ===================

-Files in this folder are copied directory into the compiled product directory when the iOS app is compiled:
+Files in this folder are copied directly into the compiled product directory when the iOS app is compiled:

     <project-dir>/build/iphone/build/Products/<Debug-iphonesimulator|Release-iphoneos>/<app name>.app/